Tacoma Rainiers Game Notes - vs. Oklahoma City

 BROADCAST - TV: Bally Live App/MiLB.TV RADIO - KIXI 880

-THE RAINIERS: Fell in the series finale at Las Vegas12-7, taking two out of the six games in the series...Tacoma trailed early, as Las Vegas scored two runs in the second inning, one in the fourth and three in the fifth...Spencer Packard drove in a run with an RBI single in the fourth inning as the Rainiers found themselves trailing 6-1 after six innings...the Rainiers chipped away in the top of the seventh with a two-run single from Rhylan Thomas and an RBI single from Victor Labrada...the Aviators countered with three runs of their own in the bottom of the inning on the power of a pair of home runs...a three-run home run from Zack Gelof in the bottom of the eighth gave the Aviators a 12-4 lead...the Rainiers plated three runs in the ninth as Labrada drove in a pair and Cade Marlowe hit a sacrifice fly, but that would be as close as Tacoma got in a 12-7 defeat.
+DÍAZ DEALING IN AUGUST: LHP Jhonathan Díaz will make his 21st start of the season tonight, in the midst of a strong stretch in August...in his three August starts, he is 1-0 with a 1.06 ERA (17.0 IP/2ER)...in August, Díaz ranks second in the league in ERA, fourth in innings pitched and seventh in WHIP (1.29)...on the 2025 season, Díaz leads the league with a 4.29 ERA, ranks second in WHIP (1.36) and fourth in innings pitched (105.0)...his nine quality starts are the most in the PCL, and the second-most in Triple-A, trailing the 10 recorded by Nabil Crismatt...among PCL hurlers with at least 10 home starts under their belt, Díaz is the leader in wins (6), WHIP (1.29) and K/BB (4.18), while ranking second in ERA (3.41), trailing only Sauryn Lao's 2.08.

+TAKING SOME WALKS: C Harry Ford drew three walks on Tuesday night, the second game in a row that he has drawn three free passes...he is one of three PCL hitters to draw three walks in consecutive games, joining Oklahoma City's Austin Gauthier (April 6-8) and Alex Freeland (June 7-8)...Ford is the sixth different Rainier since 2005 to draw three walks in consecutive games, most recently done by Luis Urías, from June 4-5, 2024...Ford isn't the only Rainier with knack for drawing walks, as Rhylan Thomas (35BB/23K) and Spencer Packard (54BB/51K) are the only two qualified PCL hitters to have drawn more walks than strikeouts this season...Thomas' 1.52 BB/K is the 11th-best for a Rainier in a single season since 2006 (per FanGraphs).

-RAINIERS ON THE RUN: Dating back to July 29, the Rainiers have stolen 54 bases in 61 attempts, the third-most steals among full-season teams, trailing Great Lakes' 61 and St. Lucie's 63 steals...the next-closest Triple-A team in that time is Las Vegas, who have stolen 40 bases in 42 attempts...in their 10-9 loss on Friday night, the Rainiers stole a season-high 11 bases, the most for a Triple-A team since at least 2005, becoming just the third Triple-A team to steal at least 10 bases in the last 20 years (also: ELP - August 1, 2024 & Fresno - April 10, 2011)...the Rainiers are just the 12th full-season minor league team to steal 11 bases in a game since 2005, and the sixth this season...two players are closing in on the franchise stolen base record (92), set by Dell Alston from 1978-80...Samad Taylor currently has85 career steals with Tacoma, while Cade Marlowe has 84
+RAINIERS ON THE RUN: Dating back to July 29, the Rainiers have stolen 56 bases in 63 attempts, the third-most steals among full-season teams, trailing Great Lakes' 62 and St. Lucie's 65 steals...the next-closest Triple-A team in that time is Las Vegas, who have stolen 41 bases in 43 attempts...two Rainiers are closing in on the franchise stolen base record (92), set by Dell Alston from 1978-80...Samad Taylor currently has 87 career steals with Tacoma, while Cade Marlowe has 85.

 COMETS ARE VISIBLE IN TACOMA ABOUT ONCE A YEAR: This week, Rainiers will play host to the Oklahoma City Comets for the first time this season...Tacoma traveled down to Oklahoma City for a six-game series from April 15-20, taking two of the six games...this is Oklahoma City's first trip to Cheney Stadium since opening the 2024 season in Tacoma from March 29-31...the Comets will return to Cheney for the final series of the regular season from September 16-21...the Comets will only play three games in Tacoma in 2026, scheduled for a three game series out of the All-Star Break, from July 17-19, 2026.

-FORD FINDS A WAY: By drawing three walks on Saturday night, Harry Ford extended his on-base streak to 20 games...over his 20-game on-base streak, Ford is hitting .289 (22x76) with four doubles and six home runs, driving in 21 with a 1.006 OPS...Ford is one of two players in the PCL this season (EL Paso's Yonathan Perlaza) to record multiple 20-game on-base streaks...since July 23, Ford's 21 RBI are the third-most in the PCL and he also ranks third with a 1.085 OPS...in August, Ford is hitting .250 (10x40), with seven of his 10 hits going for extra bases (three doubles and four home runs).
+FORD FINDS A WAY: By drawing three walks on Tuesday night, Harry Ford extended his on-base streak to 21 games...over his 21-game on-base streak, Ford is hitting .282 (22x78) with four doubles and six home runs, driving in 21 with a 1.000 OPS...Ford is one of two players in the PCL this season (EL Paso's Yonathan Perlaza) to record multiple 20-game on-base streaks...since July 23, Ford's 21 RBI are the fifth-most in the PCL and he also ranks fourth with a 1.074 OPS...in August, seven of his 10 hits have gone for extra bases (three doubles and four home runs).

-MARINERS UPDATE: The Mariners fell in Philadelphia on Monday, 12-7...the Phillies plated six runs in the second inning to take an early lead...Mitch Garver and Cole Young each homered in the loss.
+MARINERS UPDATE: The Mariners fell to the Phillies 11-2 on Wednesday afternoon at Citizens Bank Park...Julio Rodriguez hit a solo home run in the first inning, one of his three hits on the day...the Phillies took a 3-1 lead after four innings, but Eugenio Suárez got Seattle within a run with a solo home run, his 39th of the season, to make it 3-2...Philadelphia plated five runs in the bottom of the fifth and three more in the eighth to win 11-2.

 - Tacoma Rainiers Game Notes - vs. Oklahoma City - Tacoma Rainiers

-- 9/11 Memorial Stair Climb Set for Second Year at Constellation Field - Sugar Land Space Cowboys
+- Ullola's Longest Outing of the Year Not Enough in Wednesday Afternoon Loss - Sugar Land Space Cowboys

+- Rainiers Fall 12-8 in Series Opener to Oklahoma City - Tacoma Rainiers

+- Chihuahuas Six-Game Win Streak Ends Tuesday at Sacramento - El Paso Chihuahuas

-- Salt Lake Bees Host First Responders Night - Salt Lake Bees
+- Bees Rally in Eighth to Defeat Aces, 6-5 - Salt Lake Bees

-- KLAQ & Leg up Entertainment Announce VIP Pre-Show Acoustic Set & Q&A with Dead Poet Society - El Paso Chihuahuas

-- Smith's Produce Race Gets a Fresh Look - Salt Lake Bees
+- Miller's Grand Slam Lifts Isotopes to 9-3 Win over Las Vegas - Albuquerque Isotopes

+- Aces Launch Three Home Runs in Game 1 at Salt Lake - Reno Aces

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.